History of dance: Early 20th century: from ballet to contemporary dance

 Since the Ballets Russes began revolutionizing ballet in the early 20th century, there have been continued attempts to break the mold of classical ballet.
 Currently the artistic scope of ballet technique (and its accompanying music, jumper, and multimedia) is more all-encompassing than ever.
 The boundaries that classify a work of classical ballet are constantly being stretched, muddied and blurred until perhaps all that remains today are traces of technique idioms such as turnout.

-The 20th century was indeed a period of breaking away from everything that ballet stood for.
-It was a time of unprecedented creative growth, for dancers and choreographers.
+The 20th century was a period of a change from ballet previously.
+It was a time of new ideas, for dancers and choreographers.
 It was also a time of the broadening of the definition of dance.
 Ballets Russes was a turning point to the future of ballet in the West and in the world.
-Collaborating with that era geniuses, such as Coco Chanel, Pablo Picasso and others.
-Ballets Russes brought together great music, design and dance together in a one complete performance.
+Collaborating with that era's artistic inspirations, such as Coco Chanel, Pablo Picasso and others.
+Ballets Russes brought together music, design and dance together in one performance.